Flow invariants in the classification of Leavitt path algebras: Introduction

 We note that, in general, such an induced isomorphism of $K_0$ groups need not take $[1_R]$ to $[1_S]$.

 Although $L(E)$ can be constructed for any graph $E$, the Classification Question which is the main subject of this paper pertains to those choices of $E$ for which $L(E)$ is purely infinite simple unital.
-Note that $L(E)$ is unital if and only if $E$ is a finite graph, in which case $\sum _{v\in E^0} v=1_{L(E)}$.
-Thus for much of the discussion we will assume that $E$ is finite.
+It is easy to verify that $L(E)$ is unital if and only if $E^0$ is finite (in which case $\sum _{v\in E^0} v=1_{L(E)}$), a fact that we will use throughout without explicit mention.
+Thus for much of the discussion we will assume that $E^0$ is finite; since for row-finite $E$ the finiteness of $E^0$ implies the finiteness of $E^1$, we simply write $E$ {\it is finite} in this case.
 By \cite[Theorem 3.11]{AA1} (and by substituting an equivalent characterization from \cite[Lemma 2.8]{APS} for one of the conditions therein), we get

 {\bf Simplicity Theorem.} For $E$ finite, $L(E)$ is simple precisely when every cycle of $E$ contains an exit, and there exists a path in $E$ from any vertex to any cycle or sink.

 Furthermore, it is shown in \cite[Theorem 11]{AA2} that